 During the tests, which simulated entry into the thin martian atmosphere, engineers tested a dozen different parachutes, firing them from mortars in the test section, with the wind tunnel running at speeds of up to 100 miles per hour.
 The Mars mission structural requirement for the parachute was that it be able to sustain an opening drag load of at least 24,200 pounds, 25 percent greater than the expected load on Mars.
-The testing involved NASA JPL, NASA Ames and NASA Langley Research
+The testing involved NASA JPL, NASA Ames and NASA Langley Research Center teams.

 The parachute tests at Ames were conducted in three phases.
 Phase one demonstrated that NASA could get the data it needed using a wind tunnel.
 Phase two tested different parachute candidates provided by Pioneer Aerospace Corp., enabling engineers to choose the best design.
 Phase three tested the chosen parachute to ensure that it met structural standards for the Mars mission.

 Thermal Protection Systems